Itsdaodao/tp/docs/DeveloperGuide.md

 * Need to find connections
 * Often needs to find students taking the same module for group work
 * Often need to contact groupmates
-* Loves using telegram for communication
+* Loves using Telegram for communication

 **Value proposition**: